Trump calls for end to Mueller probe despite Russian campaign bid findings

 Trump said on Friday that he would nominate former Attorney General William Barr to the nation’s top law enforcement job.
 But with the current session of Congress set to end soon, Barr may have to wait until well into 2019 to be confirmed by the Senate.

-In a court filing on Friday, U.S. prosecutors said Trump’s former lawyer, Michael Cohen, told them he was approached in November 2015 by an unnamed Russian claiming to be a “‘trusted person’ in the Russian Federation”.
+In his court filing on Friday, Mueller said Cohen told them he was approached in November 2015 by an unnamed Russian claiming to be a “‘trusted person’ in the Russian Federation”.
 The filing said the contact occurred during discussions about a possible hotel bearing Trump’s name in Moscow.

 Cohen is to be sentenced next week for campaign finance violations, financial crimes and lying to Congress about Trump’s business dealings in Russia.
 Prosecutors are seeking a substantial prison sentence.

-Trump current lawyer, former New York Mayor Rudy Giuliani, took aim at Cohen in a Saturday tweet, saying that federal prosecutors in New York are seeking a prison sentence for Cohen “because as we have said he’s still lying.”
+Trump’s current lawyer, former New York Mayor Rudy Giuliani, also took aim at Cohen in a Saturday tweet, saying that federal prosecutors in New York are seeking a prison sentence for Cohen “because as we have said he’s still lying.”

-Friday’s court filing said the Russian national who approached Cohen offered “synergy on a government level” with the Trump campaign in pushing for a meeting between Trump and Russian President Vladimir Putin, adding that Cohen said he did not follow up.
+Mueller said the Russian national who approached Cohen offered “synergy on a government level” with the Trump campaign in pushing for a meeting between Trump and Russian President Vladimir Putin, adding that Cohen said he did not follow up.

-Mueller said in a separate court filing that discussions about a potential Trump hotel in Moscow were relevant to his investigation, because they occurred “at a time of sustained efforts by the Russian government to interfere with the U.S. presidential election.”
+Mueller said that the discussions about a potential Trump hotel in Moscow were relevant to his investigation, because they occurred “at a time of sustained efforts by the Russian government to interfere with the U.S. presidential election.”

 In a separate federal court filing on Friday, Mueller’s office said Trump’s former campaign chairman, Paul Manafort, lied to investigators about his interactions with a Russian tied to Russian intelligence services.